Lab Members

 Sara Mansueto, she/her

-Sara is excited to join the CCAP program at the UofG as a first year MA student.
+Sara is a second-year MA student in the Clinical Child and Adolescent Psychology program at the University of Guelph.
 She graduated from TMU with two BA (Hons) degrees in Criminology and Psychology with the goal of providing intersectional approaches in her practice.
 During her undergraduate degree, Sara worked with at-risk youth involved in the SNAP program to examine how risk factors, such as ACEs, relate to criminal trajectories.
 Since graduating, Sara has gained experience working in intervention facilitation with at-risk youth, psychometric testing with adults, and research in a clinical trial with youth experiencing depression.
 Currently, Sara is interested in further understanding youth with CU traits.
 Outside of juggling her academic interests, Sara’s days are full of diving into new crafting projects, spending time outdoors, practicing yoga and meditation and tasting new foods.

 2023